buildit/storybook-addon-blabbr/README.md

 or, if you don't have a `webpack.config.js` in your `.storybook` folder, extend the base config to have the above alias setup.
 Please see the
 [Storybook documentation](https://getstorybook.io/docs/react-storybook/configurations/custom-webpack-config#full-control-mode) on how to do this.

+By default a sample config file, `blabbr-config.sample.js` is copied into the `.storybook` folder after installing the package.

 ### DB

 Currently it is setup to work with CouchDB and uses PouchDB as the library and API over Couch.
 To configure the connection to CouchDB (either a local CouchDB or hosted on Cloudant) you need to add the following to your config: